uccser/cs-field-guide/docs/source/getting_started/helper_commands.rst

-Running ``./csfg update`` runs the Django ``makemigratations`` and ``migrate`` commands for updating the database schema, and then runs the custom ``updatedata`` command to load the topics content into the database.
+Running ``./csfg update`` runs the Django ``makemigratations`` and ``migrate`` commands for updating the database schema, and then runs the custom ``updatedata`` command to load the chapters content into the database.
-It also runs the ``static`` command to generate static files.
+It also runs the ``static`` command to generate static files and the `make_interactive_thumbnails` command which generates the thumbnails for the interactive links.

-If changes are made to the topics content when the system is running, this command needs to be run to view the new changes on the website.
+If changes are made to the chapters content when the system is running, this command needs to be run to view the new changes on the website.

 -----------------------------------------------------------------------------